autonomi-ai/nos/docs/concepts/architecture-overview.md

+!!!note ""
+    **NOS (`torch-nos`)** is a fast and flexible Pytorch inference server, specifically designed for optimizing and running lightning-fast inference of popular foundational AI models.

+*Optimizing and serving models for production AI inference is still difficult, often leading to notoriously expensive cloud bills and often underutilized GPUs.
+That’s why we’re building **NOS** - a fast inference server for modern AI workloads.
+With a few lines of code, developers can optimize, serve, and auto-scale Pytorch model inference without having to deal with the complexities of ML compilers, HW-accelerators, or distributed inference.
+Simply put, NOS allows AI teams to cut inference costs up to **10x**, speeding up development time and time-to-market.*

-## Core Features
+## ⚡️ Core Features

- - **Batteries-included:** Server-side inference with all the necessary batteries (model hub, batching/parallelization, fast I/O, model-caching, model resource management via ModelManager, model optimization via ModelSpec)
+ - 🔋 **Batteries-included:** Server-side inference with all the necessary batteries (model hub, batching/parallelization, fast I/O, model-caching, model resource management via ModelManager, model optimization via ModelSpec)
- - **Server-side inference without client-side bloat:** Multiple lightweight clients can leverage complex server-side inference workers without the bloat of GPU libraries, runtimes or 3rd-party libraries.
+ - 📡 **Client-Server architecture:** Multiple lightweight clients can leverage powerful server-side inference workers running remotely without the bloat of GPU libraries, runtimes or 3rd-party libraries.
- - **High device-utilization:** With better model management, client’s won’t have to wait on model inference and instead can take advantage of the full GPU resources available.
-Model multiplexing, and efficient bin-packing of models will allow us to leverage the resources optimally (without the user’s knowledge).
+ - 💪 **High device-utilization:**  With better model management, client’s won’t have to wait on model inference and instead can take advantage of the full GPU resources available.
+Model multiplexing, and efficient bin-packing of models allow us to leverage the resources optimally (without requiring additional user input).
- - **Custom model support:** We use Ray to configure different worker configurations (custom conda environment, with resource naming) to run workers on different runtime environments.
-For example, if you want to run a model on a custom runtime environment, you can provide custom `pip` requirements (see [example](../guides/running-custom-models.md).
+ - 📦 **Custom model support:** NOS allows you to easily add support for custom models with a few lines of code.
+We provide a simple API to register custom models with NOS, and allow you to optimize and run models on any hardware (NVIDIA, custom ASICs) without any model compilation or runtime management (see [example](../guides/running-custom-models.md)).
+ - **Concurrency**: NOS is built to efficiently serve AI models, ensuring concurrency, parallelism, optimal memory management, and automatic garbage collection.
+It is particularly well-suited for multi-modal AI applications.

 ![Unified NOS Inference Server](./assets/arch-how-nos-works.png)

-## Core Components
+## 🛠️ Core Components

- NOS is built to be modular and extensible.
+NOS is built to efficiently serve AI models, ensuring concurrency, parallelism, optimal memory management, and automatic garbage collection.
+It is particularly well-suited for multi-modal AI applications.
+Finally, NOS is built to be modular and extensible.
 The core components of NOS are:

+- **`ModelManager`**: The Model Manager is responsible for managing and serving AI models with various policies like FIFO and LRU (not implemented).
+It ensures that the maximum number of concurrent models is not exceeded.
+    - FIFO and LRU (not implemented) eviction policies.
+    - Control the maximum number of concurrent models.
+    - Load, add, and evict models as needed.
+    - Prevent Out-Of-Memory errors with automatic model cleanup.
+- **`ModelHandle`**:The `ModelHandle` is the core component for serving AI models.
+It allows you to interact with and scale models as needed.
+Each Model Handle can have multiple replicas for parallelism.
+    - Call models directly or submit tasks to replicas.
+    - Scale models up or down dynamically.
+    - Submit tasks to specific methods of the model.
+    - Garbage collect models when they are evicted.

-- [**`ModelManager`**](./model-manager.md): Model manager for serving and running models with Ray actors.
+Model manager for serving and running multiple models with Ray actors.
 - [**`InferenceService`**](#inferenceservice): Ray-executor based inference service that executes inference requests.
 - [**`InferenceRuntimeService`**](#inferenceruntimeservice): Dockerized runtime environment for server-side remote execution

 ![NOS Architecture](./assets/arch-client-server.png)

-### InferenceService

-The `InferenceService` along with the `InferenceServiceImpl` gRPC service implementation provides a fully wrapped inference service via gRPC/HTTP2.
-The `InferenceServiceImpl` wraps the relevant API services such as `ListModels()`, `GetModelInfo()` and crucially `Run()` and executes the inference request via the `InferenceService` class.
-The `InferenceService` class manages models via the `ModelManager`, and sets up the necessary execution backend via `RayExecutor`.
-In addition to this, it is also responsible for managing shared memory regions (if requested) for high-performance inference running locally in a single machine.

-### Nomenclature

-- **Device memory**: We refer to device and GPU memory interchangeably
-- **Runtime**: A dockerized runtime environment that has just the pertinent runtime libraries and binaries for execution purposes.
-The build or compilation libraries are removed via multi-stage builds.
-- **Executor**: A single-node ray head that orchestrates inference jobs.
-We use Ray actors for device-inference and orchestrating auto-scaling (eventually in the multi-node case).
+## Overview

+NOS is built to efficiently serve AI models, ensuring concurrency, parallelism, optimal memory management, and automatic garbage collection.
+It is particularly well-suited for multi-modal AI applications.

+Key Features:
+- Concurrency support for multiple models running simultaneously.
+- Parallelism support with multiple replicas of the same model.
+- Optimal memory management, dynamically adjusting to model memory consumption.
+- Automatic garbage collection to prevent Out-Of-Memory issues.